Hands on: Hands on: Fitbit Versa 2 review

 Fitbit announced the Versa 2 on August 28 ahead of IFA 2019, where the company will be showing the device off to the public for the first time.
 You’re able to pre-order the device in the US now where it will also be on sale come September 15.

-Everything is a little less clear in the UK and Australia right now, but we’re told we’ll be seeing it land in the UK at some stage in mid-September.
+Everything is a little less clear in the UK, UAE and Australia right now, but we’re told we’ll be seeing it land in the UK and UAE at some stage in mid-September.
 We’d hope for it to be a similar date to the US, but it may be a bit different.

 You’ll also get a 7-day free trial of Fitbit Premium with the Versa 2, and those who opt for the Special Edition device will get a 90-day free trial of the new service instead.